-Management of Boston Properties, Inc., the sole general partner of Boston Properties Limited Partnership ("the Company"), is responsible for establishing and maintaining adequate internal control over financial reporting for the Company.
-The Company's internal control over financial reporting is a process designed under the supervision of the principal executive officer and principal financial officer of Boston Properties, Inc. to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Company's financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.
+Management of Boston Properties, Inc. ("the Company") is responsible for establishing and maintaining adequate internal control over financial reporting for the Company.
+The Company's internal control over financial reporting is a process designed under the supervision of the Company's principal executive officer and principal financial officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Company's financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.